IstratenkovMA/energy-registration/readme.md

 ##General purpose
-This project is energy-storing system that also validates data that has been sent to it.
+This project is an energy-storing system that also validates data that has been sent to it.
 Main entities of that project:
-- Meter: is a device that is measuring the amount of gas or electricity being used within a house.
+- Meter: is a device that measures the amount of gas or electricity being used within a house.
-It's just a counter, so it will be a number that is increasing along time.
+  It's just a counter, so it will be a number that is increasing over time.
-- Meter reading: It's the number that the Meter is showing at a specific date andtime.
+- Meter reading: It's the number that the Meter is showing at a specific date and time.
-- Consumption: It's the difference, between two given date/times, of meter readings.
+- Consumption: It's the difference, between two given dates/times, of meter readings.
 Example: If the meter reading on 2022/01/15 is 120 and the meter reading on 2022/02/15 is 150, then the consumption between 2022/01/15 and 2022/02/15 is 30.
 Could be KWh, m3, but the unit of measure is not relevant for this exercise.
 - Profile: It's a collection of ratios [0..1], called Fractions, for every calendar month.
 It represents how the consumption of a given year is distributed among months, so all the fractions for the 12 months must sum up 1.
 For example, for a house in the Netherlands it would be normal to have higher ratios during winter than during summer, given that the energy consumed will be higher because of heating.
 ##Technical description
 This project is written with java 17.
-This project built using maven.
+This project was built using maven.
 You can download and install it here https://maven.apache.org/ Project based on spring boot and spring ecosystem.
 Modules that were used:
 * Spring core